mvnrsa/FiberyAPIs/README.md

 Unfortunately the webhook payloads (effects) do not contain enough data on their own to make such a determination so the client has to fetch more fields from Fibery to match *the first time* a specific model is updated.
-The Fibery IDs of the models are stored using a `FiberyMap` model in the `fibery_map` table.
+The Fibery IDs of the models are stored using a `FiberyMap` model in the `fibery_map` table which is then used for all subsequent updates.

 ### Example